Are you a finance manager or controller and struggling due to a lack of effective supplier invoice approval workflow?

 An ineffective invoice process is a reason your team is always struggling to process invoices on time.

 Most of the invoice approval process is a combination of manual or automated processes.
 The process is generally cobbled together.
-We won’t be surprised if your current process looks like this
+Here is a common AP business process:

 1. Receive invoices via email or mail.